-If you’re new to gluten-free baking or just trying to master that perfect flaky scone, this guide is here to help.
-I’ve tested my gluten-free scone recipes dozens of times to bring you all the tips, tricks, and flavor combinations you need to confidently bake buttery, tender scones that are never dry or crumbly.
+If you are new to gluten-free baking or just trying to master that perfect flaky scone, this gluten-free scones guide is here to help.
+I tested my gluten-free scone recipes dozens of times and share the tips, tricks, and flavor combinations you need to bake buttery, tender scones that are never dry or crumbly.
+I will also walk you through the ingredients, tools, and techniques that make gluten-free scones turn out beautifully every time.

 Gluten-free scones can be just as delicious as traditional ones, once you understand how gluten-free flours behave in my scone recipes.
 My homemade gluten-free scone recipes are designed to create soft, flaky interiors with crisp edges and just the right level of sweetness or savoriness.
-If you’re gluten-free or baking for family members with Celiac or gluten intolerance, these easy scone recipes are a game-changer.
+If you are gluten-free or baking for family members with Celiac or gluten intolerance, these easy scone recipes are a game-changer.

 Looking for all my gluten-free scone recipes in one place?
 Browse all of my gluten-free scones recipes here.
 Learn all the basics about baking scones or use the Table of Contents above to jump to the scone recipes.
 Serve scones with breakfast, brunch, or as an afternoon snack.